 Boneless Prime Rib Roast

-- 5-Pound Prime Rib – We’re using a boneless roast for this recipe, but this technique can also be applied to a standing rib roast.
+- Prime Rib – 5-pound prime rib.
+We’re using a boneless roast for this recipe, but this technique can also be applied to a standing rib roast.
 Ask your grocery store’s butcher for help if you need it! *Note that smaller or larger roasts will cook for approximately 45 minutes per pound.

 Prime Rib Rub Seasoning

-- Kosher Salt – I love using Kosher salt in this recipe because the flakes of salt evenly cover the meat, so the entire roast is perfectly seasoned.
+- Kosher Salt – 1½ tablespoons of kosher salt.
+I love using Kosher salt in this recipe because the flakes of salt evenly cover the meat, so the entire roast is perfectly seasoned.

-- Coarse Ground Pepper – Freshly ground is best for this recipe!
+- Coarse Ground Pepper – 1 tablespoon of coarse ground pepper.
+Freshly ground is best for this recipe!
 You’ll want coarsely ground black pepper so the flavor stands up to the meat and the rest of the seasonings.

-- Garlic Powder – Every roast needs garlic powder, in my opinion!
+- Garlic Powder – ½ tablespoon of garlic powder.
+Every roast needs garlic powder, in my opinion!
 Be sure not to use garlic salt, so the meat doesn’t become too salty.

-- Smoked Paprika – You can also use regular paprika for this recipe.
+- Smoked Paprika – 1 teaspoon of smoked paprika.
+You can also use regular paprika for this recipe.
 I like to use smoked paprika because it lends the roast an incredible slightly smoky, slightly sweet flavor.

-- Dried Rosemary – Rosemary adds an aromatic, herbal note to the rub.
+- Dried Rosemary – 1 teaspoon of dried rosemary.
+Rosemary adds an aromatic, herbal note to the rub.
 You can use fresh rosemary if you prefer but be sure to mince the rosemary finely, so it doesn’t burn.

-- Ground Sage – Ground sage is perfect in this rub!
+- Ground Sage – 1 teaspoon of ground sage.
+Ground sage is perfect in this rub!
 It adds that distinct herby flavor we all love around the holidays.

-- Dried Thyme – Thyme gives a sweet, lemony flavor to the rub.
+- Dried Thyme – 1 teaspoon of dried thyme.
+Thyme gives a sweet, lemony flavor to the rub.
 The dried thyme is perfect but if you prefer, you can use fresh thyme too.

-- Dried Oregano – Dried oregano is the final herb in this rub and balances out the flavor with its spicy richness!
+- Dried Oregano – ½ teaspoon of dried oregano.
+Dried oregano is the final herb in this rub and balances out the flavor with its spicy richness!

-- Onion Powder – Onion powder adds that fabulous depth of flavor!
+- Onion Powder – ½ teaspoon of onion powder.
+Onion powder adds that fabulous depth of flavor!
 You can use either granulated onion or onion powder.

 You and your family will absolutely adore my boneless prime rib!
 It’ll be in the oven for nearly 4 hours – so it’s one of the most hands-off mains you can make!